LucaGerlich/dialed_in/README.md

 # Dialed In

 Dialed In is a Flutter application for specialty coffee enthusiasts who want to capture roast details, track brews, and explore how grind size behaves over time.
 The experience centers on a bean vault where every roast can be tagged, rated, and paired with shot history coming from favorite machines and grinders.
-Im still working on it, but it's fun to use!
-IOS version will follow soon.
+I'm still working on it, but it's fun to use! iOS version will follow soon.

 ## Features

-- Browse and filter beans (Light / Medium / Dark) with notes, origin, roast date, and process tags.
+- **Bean Vault:** Browse and filter beans (Light / Medium / Dark) with notes, origin, roast date, and process tags.
-- Inspect individual beans to see roast metadata, resting days, aggregate shot stats, and grind-size trends.
+- **Smart Insights:** Inspect individual beans to see roast metadata, resting days, aggregate shot stats, and grind-size trends.
-- Log shots per bean to capture dose/yield, grind size, and equipment details; every brew shows a timestamp, grind size, and linked machine/grinder entry.
-- Add or edit beans via a modern form that keeps track of roast level, process, roast date, and tasting notes.
+- **Visual Shot Sharing:** Generate and share beautiful sticker-style images of your shot stats (Grind, Time, Ratio, Taste) directly to Instagram Stories, Photos, or other apps.
+- **Enhanced Shot Analytics:** View shots with a new Bento-grid layout, featuring brew ratios, resting days, and a visual taste profile plotter (Sour/Bitter vs Strong/Weak).
+- **Detailed Extraction Metrics:** Track advanced parameters like pressure, temperature, pre-infusion time, and RPM alongside standard metrics (Dose/Yield, Grind, Time).
-- Configure related gear from the settings screen (grinders, machines) used by the shot history views.
+- **Gear Tracking:** Configure your setup (grinders, machines) to link every shot to the equipment used.

+## Roadmap 🚀

+-   **Cloud Sync & Backup:** Securely back up your roast history and sync across devices.
+-   **Smart Scale Integration:** Bluetooth support for real-time flow profiling and auto-logging from smart scales (e.g., Acaia, Felicita).
+-   **Data Export:** Download your brew logs as CSV/JSON for external analysis.
+-   **Water Profiles:** Track detailed water recipes (GH/KH, mineral composition) to isolate variables.
+-   **Recipe Sharing:** Share full bean and recipe deep-links with other Dialed In users.
+-   **Localization:** Multi-language support to reach a global community of coffee lovers.

 ## Getting Started